Ear piercing, Nose Piercing & All Other Body Piercing

 This Quranic rule of keeping the body whole applies to all adults as well.
 However, it should be born in mind that children have the right to bodily integrity and protection from unnecessary body alterations.
 In adult life, they can make the informed decision to pierce any part of the body they like, and they will be responsible for their actions.
 This is very different to parents deciding on piercing their child's body, inflicting their own cultural ideas through permanent body alterations on children.

 To conclude, the Qur'an guides us to body integrity.
 Quranically, we can see that piercing parts of the body are acts against Allah's ways.
-One's bias towards piercing the ear is simply due to him subscribing to a particular social norm.
+One's bias towards piercing the ear over other parts such as belly-button or tongue, is simply due to him subscribing to a particular social norm.

 Frequently Asked Questions